-Macedonia is a magical destination made up of soaring Balkans mountains among the treasures of natural beauty which make it a top of the line Balkans road trip destination.
+Macedonia is a magical destination made up of soaring Balkans mountains among the natural beauty treasures, making it a top-of-the-line Balkans road trip destination.
 Its small towns have more to tell than the likes of bigger cities like Skopje.

 You will feel the weight lift off your shoulders as you hike through the fresh mountain air and stare down into the lush green valleys of the Sar Mountains.
 There are several national parks you can explore.

 The country is small but packed with adventures.
-Macedonia is a land-locked country which is surrounded by four other Balkan countries; Bulgaria to the East, Greece to the South, Albania to the West and Kosovo to the North.
+Macedonia is a land-locked country that is surrounded by four other Balkan countries; Bulgaria to the East, Greece to the South, Albania to the West, and Kosovo to the North.

 The heart of Macedonia exists in the historic small towns which barely fit on the country’s maps.
 If you want to get off the beaten track of Europe, you take a trip through the Balkans.
-But if you want to get lost in the Balkans, you come to Macedonia.
+But if you’re going to get lost in the Balkans, you come to Macedonia.

 Take a look at our guide to some of Macedonia’s most fascinating small towns as you travel around the country in a weekend.